 SPLUNK_HOME = os.environ['SPLUNK_HOME']<br><br> LOGGING_DEFAULT_CONFIG_FILE = os.path.join(SPLUNK_HOME, 'etc', 'log.cfg')

 Use double quotation marks to format the following elements:

 - To offset words that aren't part of the meaning of your sentence

 - Error messages

-Don't use quotation marks for emphasis, to show user input, or to enclose the names of UI elements.
+Don't use quotation marks for emphasis, to show user input in a Splunk product UI, or to enclose the names of UI elements.

 - Search for "Query tables" on the Microsoft website.

 - If you see an error message that says "The user isn't authenticated", check the user's permissions.

 For a full list of formatting rules for commonly documented elements, including the elements that take quotation marks, see Formatting reference.

 This documentation applies to the following versions of Splunk® Style Guide: current, current